CoEDL/nocfl-js/README.md

 await indexer.createIndices({})
 ```

-This will walk the storage and create an `indices folder per domain` which contains a folder for
+This will walk the storage and create an `indices folder per prefix` which contains a folder for
 each type it finds (collection, item, etc) and within those folders, an index file for each letter
 of the alphabet: